Non-Asymptotic Analysis of a UCB-based Top Two Algorithm: UCB-based Top Two algorithm

 Given a leader $B_n$, the TC challenger is defined as

-where $x_{+} = \max \{x,0\}$. \citet{Shang20TTTS} introduced the TC challenger as a computationally efficient approximation of the challenger in TTTS \citep{Russo2016TTTS}, which uses re-sampling till an unlikely event occurs.
+where $x_{+} = \max \{x,0\}$. \cite{Shang20TTTS} introduced the TC challenger as a computationally efficient approximation of the challenger in TTTS \citep{Russo2016TTTS}, which uses re-sampling till an unlikely event occurs.
 Both T3C and TTTS use the TS leader which takes the best arm of a vector of realization drawn from a sampler, e.g. $\theta_i \sim \cN(\mu_{n,i}, 1/N_{n,i})$ for Gaussian distributions with unit variance.

-\paragraph{Computational Cost} Computing the stopping rule~\eqref{eq:glr_stopping_rule} and the UCB leader~\eqref{eq:ucb_leader} can be done in $\cO(K)$.
+\paragraph{Computational cost} Computing the stopping rule~\eqref{eq:glr_stopping_rule} and the UCB leader~\eqref{eq:ucb_leader} can be done in $\cO(K)$.
 At time $n$ where $B_n$ coincides with $\hat \imath_n$, computing the TC challenger~\eqref{eq:tc_challenger} is done as a by-product of the computation of the stopping rule, without additional cost.
-When $B_n \neq \hat \imath_n$, we draw at random an arm in $\{ i \neq B_n \mid \mu_{n,i} \ge \mu_{n,B_n} \}$, which often only contains $\hat \imath_n$.
-Therefore, the per-round computational and memory cost of \hyperlink{TTUCB}{TTUCB} is in $\cO(K)$.
+When $B_n \neq \hat \imath_n$, we draw at random an arm with larger empirical mean.
+The per-round computational and memory cost of \hyperlink{TTUCB}{TTUCB} is $\cO(K)$.

-\subsection{Sample Complexity Upper Bound}
+\subsection{Sample complexity upper bound}